Frequently Asked Questions

 I haven’t received a letter, what should I do?

-The LCB is sending out application status letters until 9/27.
-If you haven’t received a letter by then, please contact the licensingsocialequity@lcb.wa.gov email for assistance.
+The LCB has notified all applicants of their status.
+If you haven’t received a letter, please contact the licensingsocialequity@lcb.wa.gov email for assistance.

 How do I find out my rubric score?